Turkish Baths & Hammams in Istanbul

 In summary, Istanbul boasts numerous hammams, and with an Istanbul E-pass, you gain access to one of the most exceptional ones – Sultan Suleyman Hammam.
 Offering both pick-up and drop-off services, as well as a private experience, this hammam ensures you feel truly valued throughout your visit.
 The Istanbul E-pass provides an opportunity to elevate your hammam experience, making it not just a bath but a personalized and precious indulgence.

-• What is the best hammam in Istanbul?
+What is the best hammam in Istanbul?

-• How much does hammam cost in Istanbul?
+How much does hammam cost in Istanbul?

 Turkish Bath prices vary according to the service you receive.
 Istanbul E-pass provides discounted Hammam service for E-pass holders.
-Traditional Turkish Hamam Package price is 30 € instead of 50 €, Sultan Hamam Package is 45 € instead of 75 €, Sultan Hamam Package VIP is 55€ instead of 95€ and Sultan Hamam Package Deluxe is 70 € instead of 120 €.
+Traditional Turkish Hamam Package price is 41 € instead of 60 €, Sultan Hamam Package is 64 € instead of 90 €, Sultan Hamam Package VIP is 75 € instead of 120 € and Sultan Hamam Package Deluxe is 85 € instead of 150 €.
 For more details click here.

-• Is there any Turkish hammam just for couples?
+Is there any Turkish hammam just for couples?

 Sultan Suleyman Hammam is available for couples and family.
 Also, this hammam provides pick up and drop off service from / to centrally located hotels.
-You can discounted private with an Istanbul E-pass.

-• What does hammam mean in Istanbul?
+What does hammam mean in Istanbul?

 In Istanbul hammam is also known as the bath.
 These are steam hammams built in the Ottoman Empire after 1453.
 Istanbul has almost 60 baths.

-• Are Turkish baths good for health?
+Are Turkish baths good for health?

 Having a bath helps you tackle anxiety, increases blood circulation, and helps in countering physical health too.

-• Which is the oldest Turkish bath in Istanbul?
+Which is the oldest Turkish bath in Istanbul?

-• What happens in a Turkish bath in Istanbul?
+What happens in a Turkish bath in Istanbul?

 Massage with a scrub in the Turkish Bath helps to clean the dead skin on the body.
 The temperature in the bath balances the blood circulation in the body, allowing you to become more vigorous.
-You can enjoy all these with an Istanbul E-pass.
+You can enjoy all these with an istanbul E-pass.
 Istanbul E-pass provides discounted Sultan Suleyman Hammam experience.

-• What is the difference between a Turkish bath and a sauna?
+What is the difference between a Turkish bath and a sauna?

 The sauna provides a dry temperature to warm the indoor environment.
 The Turkish Bath provides warmth in a humid environment and warms up, opening the pores in your body.
 At the same time, you can get rid of dead skin with a foam bag.